Rtulpe/TM4-Traffic-Controller/documentation/2_Architecture_Design.md

-# Tiva TM4C1294NCPT Traffic Light Controller Architecture Document
+# Tiva TM4C1294NCPT Traffic Light Controller Architecture and Design Document

 This document describes all the components of the software and how they relate to one another.